 Living Will Provisions

 The living will section outlines specific instructions for medical care in scenarios where the individual is incapacitated.
 It includes preferences concerning life-sustaining treatments, such as mechanical ventilation or feeding tubes, and directives for resuscitation or palliative care.
-These provisions clarify intentions for healthcare professionals, reducing the risk of conflicts or misinterpretations regarding the individual’s wishes.
-Maryland residents can modify or update the living will to reflect changes in preferences.
+These provisions clarify the intentions for healthcare professionals, reducing the risk of conflicts or misinterpretations regarding the individual’s wishes.
+Maryland residents can modify or update their living will to reflect changes in preferences.

 Organ Donation Preferences